Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Subscribe to our Heart-Healthy Living e-newsletter to stay up to date on heart-health topics.

 Alpha blockers relax certain muscles and help small blood vessels remain open.
-They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins.
-Blocking that effect causes the vessels to remain open and relaxed.
+They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins, which causes the vessels to remain open and relaxed.
 This improves blood flow and lowers blood pressure.

 Because alpha blockers also relax other muscles throughout the body, these medications can help improve urine flow in older men with prostate problems.

-Many alpha blockers are available, in either short-acting or long-acting forms.
+Several alpha blockers are available, in either short-acting or long-acting forms.
 Short-acting medications work quickly, but their effects last only a few hours.
-Long-acting medications take longer to start working, but their effects last longer.
-Which one is best for you depends on your health and the condition being treated.
+Long-acting medications take longer to work, but their effects last longer.
+Which alpha blocker is best for you depends on your health and the condition being treated.

 Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.